 Case Study 3: Shared Hybrid Spaces.
 A face-to-face interactive workshop for student teachers organised to take place in the Shared Learning Space and in the grounds at the University had to be postponed due to the COVID-19 lockdown.
-Instead, a series of workshop sessions were arranged to take place virtually over three mornings, with 81 student teachers attending across the five sessions.
+Instead, a series of workshop sessions were arranged to take place virtually over three mornings in May 2020, with 81 student teachers attending across the five sessions.
 The workshop sessions covered topics such as agile learning spaces, spatial literacies and pedagogies, new and emerging technology for shared learning, and school gardens as shared spaces.
 As such the workshop acted as a focal point for the culmination of the research project, bringing together the two project strands (Case study 1, SLS, and 2, School Gardens) into one event.
-Data were captured through digital recording of the sessions, in-session surveys and a post-workshop questionnaire.
+A follow-up online workshop took place in May 2021 for students enrolled in the MSc Transformative Learning and Teaching programme.
+The aim of this workshop was to investigate how space had impacted upon the students' practice while on placement, and to explore two resources for embedding spatial and relational approaches across the curriculum: a Shared Learning Space Design Toolkit, and a Food Activism Framework.
+Data were captured through digital recording of the sessions, insession surveys and post-workshop questionnaires.
 This case study sought to explore: